-- I. To the extent that the LARCs were purchased under the 340B Drug Pricing Program, the FQHC/RHC must bill the actual acquisition cost for the device. - II.
-Reimbursement shall be made at the FQHC/RHC's actual 340B acquisition cost for LARCs purchased through the 340B program. - III.
-For LARCs not purchased through the 340B program, reimbursement shall be made at the lower of the provider's charges or the rate on the Department's practitioner fee schedule, whichever is applicable. - IV.
-Additional Dispensing Fees to Providers: Effective [DATE], [MEDICAID AGENCY] increased the dispensing fee add-on payment to \$35 for providers who dispense highly-effective contraceptives through the 340B federal drug pricing program.
+- For LARCs not purchased through the 340B program, reimbursement shall be made at the lower of the provider's charges or the rate on the Department's practitioner fee schedule, whichever is applicable. - Additional Dispensing Fees to Providers: Effective [DATE], [MEDICAID AGENCY] increased the dispensing fee add-on payment to \$35 for providers who dispense highly-effective contraceptives through the 340B federal drug pricing program.
 In order to receive the additional fee, providers must identify 340B purchased drugs by reporting modifier "UD" in conjunction with the appropriate procedure code and actual acquisition cost for the birth control method on the claim form.